PollyHannah/Phylogenomic-study/README.md

 ```bash
 rm -r prokka_outputs
 ```
 Then retry the prokka script.
-If run successfully, the prokka_outputs folder created in script_one_prokka.sh in the mcv directory will contain multiple outputs therein.
+If run successfully, the prokka_outputs folder created in script_one_prokka.sh in the mcv directory will contain multiple outputs.

 ### Save proteome files to a central folder.